Water gun: Air pressurized reservoir

-This type was made famous by the Super Soaker brand of water guns, actually first employed by the Cosmic Liquidator.
+The air pressurized reservoir was introduced by the Cosmic Liquidator but made famous by the Super Soaker brand of water guns.
 In this device, a pump is used to push air into a partially water-filled reservoir.
 The reservoir is otherwise air-tight, but it has one valve to let the incoming air in from the pump as well as a manually controlled valve operated by the user, commonly activated by pulling on a trigger.
 As more air is pumped in, the air in the reservoir is compressed, increasing in pressure; the water is under pressure by the now compressed air.
 Upon opening the nozzle valve, the water is pushed out through the nozzle as the pressurized air attempts to re-equilibrate with atmospheric pressure.
 This system allows pumping energy to be stored and used as needed.
 As well, unlike the methods noted above, this air pressure system allows production of a uniform, continuous stream of water.

 The limitation of this design is the need for a large number of strokes to pressurize a larger reservoir.
 As well, poorly sealed reservoirs would render a water gun useless.
 Moreover, these water guns cannot be refilled unless emptied and depressurized.
 Opening a pressurized reservoir blaster while there is pressure remaining in the system can result in copious local water spray or even an unexpected launch of the water gun and/or reservoir out of one's hands.

 Air separate pressure/firing chamber

 The air-based separate pressure chamber or firing chamber system works on the same physical principle as the pressurized reservoir system, but instead of pressurizing the reservoir, a separate, fixed volume chamber is included on the water gun into which water is pumped, compressing the air inside.
 This technology was first used on the Super Soaker SS 100.
 This allows the reservoir to be removed/opened at any time for refilling since the reservoir is not pressurized.
 As well, the typically smaller size of the pressure chamber and the fact that water is typically pumped, as opposed to air, reduces the average number of pumps needed to achieve functional pressure.
-For improved performance, some users opt to pre-pressurize the firing chamber by pumping in some air first.
+For improved performance, some users opt to pre-pressurize the firing chamber by pumping in air first.
 This increases the starting pressure within the chamber, thus increasing the overall average pressure experienced by the water when it is pumped into the pressure chamber.